 How Catchpoint uses the information collected by the Catchpoint Services

-The information collected by the Catchpoint Services on a customer’s behalf is owned by that customer, and our ability to use that information is limited by Catchpoint’s contract with our customer.
-Catchpoint is permitted to use that information to provide reporting and analysis services for our customer’s benefit.
-Catchpoint is also permitted to share “aggregated” information collected from many companies with our customers, prospective customers, and partners in order to improve our products and services, to provide reports and market research, and to understand market trends.
-Aggregated information does not identify individuals or our customers or website URLs.
+The information collected by the Catchpoint Services on a customer’s behalf is owned by that customer, and our ability to use that information is limited by Catchpoint’s contract with the customer.
+In general, Catchpoint is permitted to use that information to provide reporting and analysis services for the customer’s benefit.
+Catchpoint is also permitted to operate, maintain, and improve our products and services, and to share aggregated information collected from many companies with our customers, prospective customers, and partners in order to improve our products and services, to provide reports and market research, and to understand market trends.
+Aggregated information does not identify individuals, our customers, or website URLs.
 This aggregated information may be transferred to a successor in interest to Catchpoint, such as a company that acquires Catchpoint or the Catchpoint Services.
 Catchpoint is also permitted to disclose information as required by law, valid court order, or other request from a governmental authority.

 How Catchpoint’s customers use the information collected by Catchpoint

-Our customers use the reports, analytics and metrics compiled by the Catchpoint Services to operate, identify issues on, improve and optimize their Web Properties.
-The Catchpoint Services help our customers to provide a better user experience to the people who use their Web Properties.
+Our customers use the reports, analytics, and metrics compiled by the Catchpoint Services to operate, identify issues on, improve, and optimize their Web Properties.
+The Catchpoint Services help our customers provide a better user experience to the people who use their Web Properties.
 To learn more about how a particular company or Web Property uses the information that Catchpoint collects on its behalf, please consult the privacy notice for that Web Property or company.